 Parking areas are provided for most housing projects.
-To reserve a space or change where your space is located, contact your rental agent - lease management.
+To reserve a space or change where your space is located, contact the Call Centre at 514-872-6646.

 The cost of parking is marked in your lease.
 Indoor parking costs more than outdoor parking.
-You must pay for your space the first day of every month (when you pay your rent).
+You must pay for your space the first day of every month together with your rent.